Synthetic diamond: Marketing and classification

+Diamond certification laboratories are equipped with instruments that can reliably distinguish laboratory-grown from natural diamonds.
+Several laboratories, including the Gemological Institute of America (GIA), the International Gemological Institute (IGI), and Gemological Science International (GSI), laser-inscribe the girdle of every lab-grown diamond they certify with their report number and an indication that the diamond is lab-grown.
+The inscription is invisible to the naked eye, but can be seen at 10x magnification.
-In May 2018, De Beers announced that it would introduce a new jewelry brand called "Lightbox" that features synthetic diamonds.

-In July 2018, the U.S. Federal Trade Commission approved a substantial revision to its Jewelry Guides, with changes that impose new rules on how the trade can describe diamonds and diamond simulants.
-The revised guides were substantially contrary to what had been advocated in 2016 by De Beers.
+In May 2018, De Beers announced that it would introduce a new jewelry brand called "Lightbox" that features synthetic diamonds, which was notable as the company was the world's largest diamond miner and had previously been an outspoken critic of synthetic diamonds.
+In July 2018, the U.S. Federal Trade Commission (FTC) approved a substantial revision to its Jewelry Guides, with changes that impose new rules on how the trade can describe diamonds and diamond simulants.
+The revised guidelines were substantially contrary to what had been advocated in 2016 by De Beers.
 The new guidelines remove the word "natural" from the definition of "diamond", thus including lab-grown diamonds within the scope of the definition of "diamond".
 The revised guide further states that "If a marketer uses 'synthetic' to imply that a competitor's lab-grown diamond is not an actual diamond, ... this would be deceptive."
-In July 2019, the third party diamond certification lab GIA (Gemological Institute of America) dropped the word 'synthetic' from its certification process and report for lab-grown diamonds, according to the FTC revision.
+According to the new FTC guidelines, the GIA dropped the word "synthetic" from its certification process and report for lab-grown diamonds in July 2019.

+Ethical and environmental considerations

+Traditional diamond mining has led to human rights abuses in several countries in Africa and other diamond mining countries.
+The 2006 Hollywood movie Blood Diamond helped to publicize the problem.
+Consumer demand for synthetic diamonds has been increasing as customers look for ethically sound and cheaper stones.